xinwenfu/GenCyber/SoftwareSecurity/README.md

 1. The attacker hacks into the target and opens a Meterpreter shell.

 2. Use the meterpreter command *keyscan_start*, *keyscan_dump*, and *keyscan_stop* to dump keystrokes.
+   - Not automatic.
+Needs to run keyscan_dump again after keys are typed

 ### Hands-on 5: Deploying persistent backdoor